-Keroles Riad develops new materials for stereolithography 3D printing addressing the stability of 3D-printed parts in sunlight, as well as their mechanical properties.
+Keroles B. Riad develops new materials for stereolithography 3D printing addressing the stability of 3D-printed parts in sunlight, as well as their mechanical properties.
 His research develops new catalysts that are sensitive exclusively to light outside the solar sepctrum.
 Additionally, he is exploring the ability of graphene oxide to self-assemble using light.
 His research is supported by NSERC.

-Keroles also leads the "Waste Not, Want Not" compost collaboration, which has increased Concordia's organic collection by well over 60%.
+Keroles also leads the "Waste Not, Want Not" compost collaboration, which has doubled Concordia's organic collection and reduced over all waste by 146 MT since inception.

 Supervisory committee: Paula Wood-Adams, Suong Hoa, Jerome Claverie

 Anne-Marie Rivard holds a master’s degree from Concordia University in Translation Studies.
 Her doctoral research, supported by the FQRSC, focusses on the translation of various discourses related to abortion in Canada in order to determine if the issue of abortion has been presented differently in English and in French and, concurrently, to assess whether these different representations have impacted access to abortion.
 Research interests are the agency of the translator, political translation, discourse studies, and post-Morgentaler abortion rights in Canada.

 Thesis title: Analyse discursive multitextuelle du droit à l’avortement au Canada depuis 1988.